-18.4 A securities settlement facility should complete regularly and disclose publicly responses to the CPSS-IOSCO Disclosure Framework for Financial Market Infrastructures.
-A securities settlement facility also should, at a minimum, disclose basic risk and activity data, as directed by the Reserve Bank from time to time.
+23.5 A securities settlement facility should complete regularly and disclose publicly responses to the CPSS-IOSCO Disclosure framework for financial market infrastructures.
+A securities settlement facility also should, at a minimum, disclose basic data on transaction volumes and values.

 ASX has published its response to the CPSS-IOSCO Disclosure Framework, including information describing how its CS facilities observe the applicable Principles.
-This document was revised during the 2013/14 Assessment period, expanding on a previous version that summarised ASX's approach to observance of the Principles with greater detail as to how the CS facilities meet the Principles and corresponding FSS.
+This document was revised during 2013/14, expanding on a previous version that summarised ASX's approach to observance of the Principles with greater detail as to how the CS facilities meet the Principles and corresponding FSS.
 ASX plans to update this document quarterly and further enhance its disclosure as necessary from time to time.